 This lab hosts the "Mental Health Cafe" once every two months during lunch breaks.
 Held regularly online since 2022, it reached its 22nd session in July 2025.

-The starting point was the idea that creating peer groups within our own group companies—sharing the same culture—where people with similar experiences could talk, would become a mental anchor for employees, helping them care for their well-being and practice mental fitness※2.
+The starting point was the idea that creating peer groups within our own group companies—sharing the same culture—where people with similar experiences could talk, would become a source of emotional support for employees and serve as a way to care for their well-being and practice mental fitness※2.

 *2 Mental Fitness = Methods and habits for maintaining mental health and coping with stress

-For its launch, we sought supervision from Dr. Tetsuji Sawa, MD, Clinical Psychologist.
+For its launch, we sought the supervision of Dr. Tetsuji Sawa, MD, Clinical Psychologist.
 We also consulted with Ai Takada, who runs the "Lavender Cafe" for cancer survivors—a peer group already established within the group at that time—to solidify our approach.

 Illustration: Haruka Watanabe